Chiirali/cas-data-science-sleep-analysis/README.md

 | 09.06.22 | 30.251775     | 76            | 22                | 16                   | 38             | 88                    | 54                 | 0.07064      | 53.8481   | First Quarter |
 | 24.04.22 | 30.351842     | 68            | 16                | 15                   | 37             | 49                    | 54                 | 0.079038     | 68.521044 | Third Quarter |

-### Impact Moon
+## Data Analysis

+I looked at the distributions etc.
-The moon phases do not seem to have a significant influence on my sleep:
+Furthermore, the moon phases do not seem to have a significant influence on my sleep:

 ![moon](images/impact-moon.png)

--> first did some general preparation of the data for linear regression

-### Linear Regression (Sklearn)
+## Linear Regression

+-> some specific preprocessing for the algorithms (one hot encoding, shortening of column names, etc ...)

+### Sklearn

 **Sklearn Validation Set Measured vs Fitted**